Russia welcomes North Korea nuclear moratorium pledge

-MOSCOW Russia welcomed North Korea's decision to suspend key elements of its nuclear weapons programme on Thursday, calling Pyongyang's deal with the United States a step towards a resumption of six-party disarmament talks.
+MOSCOW Russia welcomed North Korea's decision to suspend key elements of its nuclear weapons program on Thursday, calling Pyongyang's deal with the United States a step towards a resumption of six-party disarmament talks.

 "We welcome North Korea's decision to impose a moratorium on testing nuclear weapons and launching long-range ballistic missiles, and enriching uranium," the Russian Foreign Ministry said in a statement.

-Russia and China have pressed their reclusive, impoverished neighbour to return to the six-party talks.
-But the United States, Japan and South Korea have emphasised Pyongyang must first show it is serious about getting rid of its nuclear capabilities.
+Russia and China have pressed their reclusive, impoverished neighbor to return to the six-party talks.
+But the United States, Japan and South Korea have emphasized Pyongyang must first show it is serious about getting rid of its nuclear capabilities.

 Wednesday's surprise breakthrough in U.S.-North Korean nuclear talks, accompanied by pledges of U.S. food aid, could pave the way for a resumption of the long-stalled talks.